-High-Functioning Autism and Phone Use: Likely Reasons People with Asperger's Aren't Calling You
+High-Functioning Autism and Phone Use: Likely Reasons People With Asperger's Aren't Calling You

 Autism is a Communication-Related Disorder; Telephones are Communications Devices.

 The reason I am writing about this is because I have been accused of being uncaring many times because I do not just pick up the phone and call my friends and family members on any regular basis at all.
-I’m terrible at initiating a conversation or knowing how to pick up a conversation when someone else says something I don’t know how to respond to.
+I’m terrible at initiating a conversation or knowing how to pick up a conversation when someone says something I don’t know how to respond to.

-DISCLAIMER: Please Read Before Continuing
+Disclaimer: Please Read Before Continuing